JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ```

 ## Making your project a usable module
-By default DrWatson.jl's projects are **not** Julia packages since that leads to recompilation of the project every time a source file is changed which can take a substantial amount of time.
-However, in some cases it can be beneficial nonetheless to turn the project into a usable module, e.g. if you want to use [`Revise.jl`](https://github.com/timholy/Revise.jl) for development.
-There are also some projects, where it is the case that some packages and files from the source folder are loaded at the beginning of _every file of the project_.
+For some projects, it is often the case that some packages and files from the source folder are loaded at the beginning of _every file of the project_.
-Let's consider the example, where I have a project that I know that for _any_ script I will write, the first five lines will be:
+For example, I have a project that I know that for _any_ script I will write, the first five lines will be:
 ```julia
 using DrWatson
 @quickactivate "AlbedoProperties"